ebmgt/Wage_ratio/files/HealthCare.md

 Back to the main page: https://ebmgt.github.io/ESG

-Below is a plot of Glassdoor rankings by employees of two large companies, ${\color{green}Google}$ and ${\color{blue}Microsoft}$, that serially measure well-being.
-In addition, the three healthcare organizations that achieved successive years in the Glassdorr top 50 are added.
+Below is a plot of Glassdoor rankings by employees of:
+* Two large companies, ${\color{green}Google}$ and ${\color{blue}Microsoft}$, that serially measure well-being.
+* The three healthcare organizations that achieved successive years in the Glassdoor top 50.
+The Mayo Clinic story is instructive and detailed below.

 The plots suggest that several years are needed between large organizational changes, such as the launch of ${\color{green}Googlegeist}$ surveys at Google and the arrival of ${\color{blue}Satya\ Nadella}$ at Microsoft, before large changes in employee reaction.
-Note that Microsoft started measuring their well-being sometime between Ballmer leaving in 2014 and 2020 when they first publicly released results.

-The plot also adds the at the bottom of this page adds large healthcare institutions to the Google-Microsoft plot.
+The Google story was been detailed ([Bock, 2015](https://search.worldcat.org/search?q=1-4447-9238-5); [Garvin, 2012](https://www.hbs.edu/faculty/Pages/item.aspx?num=44657)).
+The Microsoft story is complicated as they have had a People Analytics team since the early 2000s ([reference](https://www.myhrfuture.com/digital-hr-leaders-podcast/2019/11/19/the-evolution-of-people-analytics-at-microsoft])) but starting approximately 2002 ([reference](https://www.vanityfair.com/news/business/2012/08/microsoft-lost-mojo-steve-ballmer)) their focus included the toxic Stack Ranking of employees.
+Microsoft started their focus on well-being sometime between Ballmer leaving in 2014 and 2020 when they first publicly released results.
+In 2022, Microsoft add the measurement of thriving to their existing measurement of engagement.
+Microsoft based this goal on the work of Spreitzer, who defiend thriving as "a sense of vitality and learning" ([reference](https://doi.org/10.1002%2Fjob.756)) while Microsoft defined as “to be energized and empowered to do meaningful work” ([reference](https://hbr.org/2022/06/why-microsoft-measures-employee-thriving-not-engagement))

 ### The Mayo Clinic measurement-guided interventions in a large clinical setting
 #### CEO change and hotspotting to identify and help units with low well-being within a large healthcare system